At PetPremium, we have compiled some frequently asked questions about Pet Insurance:

 - A congenital condition is one that is considered a birth defect or a defect in growth development.
 A hereditary condition is one that may have been passed down from an animal’s parents or through the breed.
 Both congenital and hereditary conditions can show symptoms at any time during a pet’s life.
 Explore PetPremium’s coverage for more details about options available to you.

 - *Pre-existing conditions are not covered.
 Waiting periods, annual deductible, co-insurance, benefit limits and exclusions may apply.
 For all terms and conditions visit our resources page.
 Preventive Care reimbursements are based on a schedule.
-Customers enrolled on product Levels 1-3 should visit the Member Center for their policy benefits.
 Products and rates may vary and are subject to change.
 Plans are underwritten by United States Fire Insurance Company and administered by C&F Insurance Agency, Inc., a Crum & Forster company.
 C&F and Crum & Forster are registered trademarks of United States Fire Insurance Company.

 Get a Pet Health Insurance Quote!

 No credit card required.
 Money Back Guarantee.Get My Quote